rsdmu/rsdmu-website/src/data/work/public-perceptions-montreal-streets.md

 ## Why it matters for management

-Audits work well for physical benchmarks—curb ramps, seating, lighting, shade—where agreement is naturally higher.
+Audits work well for physical benchmarks, curb ramps, seating, lighting, shade, where agreement is naturally higher.
 But for dimensions where experiences diverge, technical checklists aren’t enough.
 Embedding **recurring, small-group consultations** into routine management cycles can surface contested meanings early, reduce noise in evaluations, and guide more inclusive choices about design trade-offs, operations, and programming.

 ## Looking ahead

-We plan to scale the process across more neighborhoods, invite under-represented cohorts (e.g., teens and Indigenous communities), and test richer media—short videos and 360° views—to better capture flow, noise, and time-of-day change.
+We plan to scale the process across more neighborhoods, invite under-represented cohorts (e.g., teens and Indigenous communities), and test richer media, short videos and 360° views, to better capture flow, noise, and time-of-day change.

 **Tags:** Urban Planning · Public Space · Inclusivity · Participation · Street Perception · Montréal